-CHIPSET Setting Description Note FEATURES Setting Description TUL System BIOS Disabled Default Cacheable Enabled The ROM area F0000H-FFFFFH is cacheable.
-Video BIOS Disabled Default Cacheable Enabled The video BIOS C0000H-C7FFFH is cacheable.
-Memory Disabled Default Hole At 15M- 16M Enabled Some interface cards will map their ROM address to this area.
+CHIPSET FEATURES Setting Description Note System BIOS Cacheable Disabled Enabled The ROM area F0000H-FFFFFH is cacheable.
+Default Video BIOS Cacheable Disabled Enabled The video BIOS C0000H-C7FFFH is cacheable.
+Default Memory Hole At 15M- 16M Disabled Enabled Some interface cards will map their ROM address to this area.
 If this occurs, select [Enabled] in this field.
-CPU Latency Disabled When enabled this item, the CPU Timer Enabled cycle will only be deferred after it has been held in a "Snoop Stall" for 31 clocks and another ADS# has arrived.
-When disabled, the CPU cycle will be deferred immediately after the GMCH receives another ADS#.
-Default Delayed Disabled The chipset has an embedded 32-bit Transaction Enabled posted write buffer to support delay transactions cycles.
+Default CPU Latency Timer Disabled Enabled When enabled this item, the CPU cycle will only be deferred after it has been held in a "Snoop Stall" for 31 clocks and another ADS# has arrived.
+When disabled, the CPU cycle will be deferred immediately after the MCH receives another ADS#.
+Default Delayed Transaction Disabled Enabled The chipset has an embedded 32-bit posted write buffer to support delay transactions cycles.
 Select Enabled to support compliance with PCI specification version 2.1.
-Default AGP 64MB Select the size of Accelerated Graphics Default Graphics 32MB Port (AGP) aperture.
-The aperture is a Aperture Size portion of the PCI memory address range dedicated for graphics memory address space.
+Default AGP Graphics Aperture Size 64MB 32MB Enabled Select the size of Accelerated Graphics Port (AGP) aperture.
+The aperture is a portion of the PCI memory address range dedicated for graphics memory address space.
 Host cycles that hit the aperture range are forwarded to the AGP without any translation.
-Use VGA Disabled If you do not make use of the onboard BIOS in VBU Block Enabled VGA function you can set this item to disabled, this way the VGA BIOS will not be copied into the bootblock.
-Default
+Default Default